openshift/origin/HACKING.md

 We break integration tests into two categories, those that use Docker and those that do not.
-In general, high-level components that depend on the behavior of code running inside a Docker container should have at least one or two integration tests that test all the way down to Docker, but those should be part of their own test suite.
+In general, high-level components that depend on the behavior of code running inside a container should have at least one or two integration tests that test all the way down to Docker, but those should be part of their own test suite.
 Testing the API and high-level API functions should generally not depend on calling into Docker.
 They are denoted by special test tags and